Kadavre1024/P3-API-Chatop/README.md

 While api's running, go to `http://localhost:3001/swagger-ui/index.html` to get the html Swagger documentation for all api roots or `http://localhost:3001/v3/api-docs` to get the JSON format.
 No authentication needed.

+### Picture storage
+The picture storage path and web server url are initialized in the application.properties file.
+So please, replace them by the final path and url.